-Our clinical development program is designed to show that PRX-102 has a potential clinical benefit in adult Fabry patient populations when compared to currently marketed Fabry disease enzymes, agalsidase beta and agalsidase alfa.
+Our clinical development program is designed to show that PRX-102 has a potential clinical benefit in all adult Fabry patient populations when compared to currently marketed Fabry disease enzymes, agalsidase beta (Fabrazyme®; marketed by Sanofi (acquired Genzyme)) and agalsidase alfa (Replagal®; marketed by Takeda Pharmaceutical Company Limited (acquired Shire Plc)).
 In preclinical studies, PRX-102 showed significantly longer half-life due to higher enzyme stability, enhanced activity in Fabry disease affected organs leading to reduction of the accumulated substrate and reduced immunogenicity, which together can potentially lead to improved efficacy through increased substrate clearance and significantly lower formation of anti-drug antibodies, or ADAs.
 Providing a meaningful improvement in the health and quality of life for Fabry patients being treated with PRX-102 represents a significant potential market opportunity.

 Our phase III clinical program of PRX-102 for the treatment of Fabry disease includes three individual studies; the BALANCE study, the BRIDGE study and the BRIGHT study, all of which have been completed.
-In 2015, we completed a phase I/II clinical trial of PRX-102, which was a dose range study in ERT-naïve adult Fabry patients.
-In the phase III clinical program, we are studying two potential dosing regimens for PRX-102; 1 mg/kg every two weeks, with the potential for improved efficacy and safety, offering an alternative to existing enzyme replacement therapies, and 2 mg/kg every four weeks, which has the potential to lower treatment burden versus existing treatments and provide a better quality of life for Fabry patients.
+In 2016, we completed a phase I/II clinical trial of PRX-102, which was a dose range finding study in ERT-naïve adult Fabry patients.
+In the phase III clinical program overall, two potential dosing regimens for PRX-102 were analyzed; 1 mg/kg every two weeks, with the potential for improved efficacy and safety offering a potential alternative to existing enzyme replacement therapies, and 2 mg/kg every four weeks, which has the potential to lower treatment burden versus existing treatments and potentially provide a better quality of life for a subset of adult Fabry patients.

-Patients that completed the BALANCE, BRIDGE and BRIGHT studies, and the extension of the phase I/II study, were offered the opportunity to continue PRX-102 treatment in one of two long-term open-label extension studies.
-Currently, 126 subjects that participated in the our PRX-102 clinical program have opted, with the advice of the treating physician, to continue PRX-102 treatment in one of our long-term extension studies; 10 subjects that completed an extension study from the phase I/II clinical trial, 18 subjects that completed the BRIDGE study; 69 subjects that completed the BALANCE study; and 29 subjects that completed the BRIGHT study.
-Of the 29 subjects that completed the BRIGHT study that enrolled in a long-term extension study, 26 of them are being treated with 2 mg/kg of PRX-102 every 4 weeks, with a total exposure of more than 100 patient years in the aggregate, and two are being treated with 1 mg/kg every two weeks.
+Patients who completed the BALANCE, BRIDGE and BRIGHT studies, and the extension of the phase I/II study, were offered the opportunity to continue PRX-102 treatment in one of two long-term open-label extension studies.
+Currently, 126 subjects who participated in our PRX-102 clinical program have opted, with the advice of the treating physician, to continue PRX-102 treatment in one of our long-term, open label, extension studies.
+Such extension studies include 97 patients in the 1 mg/kg every two weeks extension study (PB-102-F60) with a total cumulative exposure of approximately 400 patient years (10 subjects who completed an extension study from the phase I/II study, 18 subjects who completed the BRIDGE study; 69 subjects who completed the BALANCE study), and 29 subjects who completed the BRIGHT study, in the 2 mg/kg every four weeks extension study (PB-102-F51) with a total cumulative exposure of approximately 110 patient years.
+Two of such subjects are being treated with 1 mg/kg every two weeks.
+As of March 1, 2023, sponsorship of the two extension studies was transferred to Chiesi, and Chiesi is now administering the open-label extension studies.